 This is because PR is a long game, and it builds and compounds the efforts slowly over time.
 Unless your startup is extremely ground-breaking, you cannot expect to be featured in media outlets like TechCrunch or Forbes overnight.
 It takes work and even if it were to happen, don’t expect a flurry of customers to sign up to your platform.

-Managing your expectations will help you take short steps every day in implementing your PR strategies and getting you closer to the end goal.
+Managing your expectations will help you take short steps every day to implement your PR strategies and get you closer to the end goal.

 3. Assuming that PR is the only way

-Well, i hate to break it to you but PR is not the only answer to your company’s growth.
+I hate to break it to you, but PR is not the only answer to your company’s growth.
 It is essential, but it takes that and much more to achieve the growth and speed that you would like.